LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 <br>

 Let us revisit our `sample1` object.
-We obtain its the mean of IQ:
+We obtain its mean of IQ:
 <br>